 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.

 Flexitallic claims accounted for nearly 158,000 of the approximately 350,000 asbestos lawsuits filed against Federal-Mogul.
-These lawsuits were filed by former Flexitallic employees and end users of Flexitallic gaskets.
+Plaintiffs included Flexitallic manufacturing employees and workers at facilities that used Flexitallic gaskets.

-Twenty-two Texas refinery workers suffering from asbestosis filed a case against Flexitallic and other manufacturers in 2001, winning a total of $35.2 million in compensation.
+$35.2 million: These damages were awarded to 22 Texas refinery workers diagnosed with asbestosis who filed a case against Flexitallic and other manufacturers in 2001.

-A California jury awarded $4.2 million to a U.S. Navy veteran in 2001.
-He claimed he developed mesothelioma after exposure to Flexitallic’s asbestos gaskets while working as a boiler tender on a U.S. Navy destroyer.
+$4.2 million: A California jury awarded these damages to a Navy veteran in 2001.
+His suit claimed he developed mesothelioma after exposure to Flexitallic’s asbestos gaskets while working as a boiler tender on a U.S. Navy destroyer.

-In 2000, a Louisiana jury awarded $1.2 million to the widow of U.S. Navy veteran Earlon Nunez, who died of mesothelioma at the age of 49 after exposure to asbestos products, including Flexitallic’s asbestos gaskets.
+$1.2 million: A Louisiana jury awarded these damages to the widow of U.S. Navy veteran Earlon Nunez, who died of mesothelioma at the age of 49 after exposure to asbestos products, including Flexitallic’s asbestos gaskets.
 Nunez worked in the boiler room of the USS James E. Keyes destroyer and his job involved changing out asbestos gaskets on the boiler.
-Flexitallic was held 10% liable for the verdict.
+Flexitallic was held 10% liable.

 Flexitallic’s Asbestos Products